 Every year, we use large amounts of energy, water and raw materials in the production and distribution of our medicines and injection pens.
 Globally, 29 million people rely on our medicine, putting us on the frontline of some of today’s most pressing environmental challenges - global warming, plastic waste and water scarcity.
 We want our actions to contribute towards a sustainable, healthy environment for the long term.

 Our ambition is bold and simple: to have zero environmental impact.
-To get there we are embracing a circular mindset – designing and producing our products so that they can be recovered and reused, and reshaping our business practices to minimise consumption and eliminate waste by turning it into new resources.
-We know that many people are working to make the circular economy a reality, and we want to be part of that change.
+To get there we are adopting a circular mindset – designing products that can be recycled or re-used, reshaping our business practice to minimise consumption and eliminate waste, and working with suppliers who share our ambition.